Table of Contents

 Always Track Your Results

-Analytics tells you what’s working and what isn’t in your SEO strategy.
-While you can find out how you’re doing in a broad sense by Googling keywords you need more sophisticated tools to dig deeper.
+Google Analytics tells you what’s working and what isn’t in your SEO strategy.
+While you can find out how you’re doing broadly by Googling keywords, you need more sophisticated tools to dig deeper.
 You should at least connect your website (or sites) to Google Analytics and Webmaster Tools.
 These will provide you with valuable information on how your visitors find your pages.
 Google Analytics will send you up-to-date reports on important data.
 One of the best ways to use GA is to set up experiments such as A/B tests to determine which features or pages convert best.
 Whatever tools or services you use, analytics are essential for an effective SEO strategy.